Common Terms in Cold Chain

 The first step in the customs clearance process, is contacting the following entities to obtain or verify the import procedures:

 - National regulatory authorities (NRA) or head of customs in the destination country.
-To be cleared, the vaccines must have received marketing authorization and a release certificate from the national regulatory authority.
+To be cleared, the vaccines must have received marketing authorisation and a release certificate from the national regulatory authority.

 - Local Ministry of Health (MOH): depending on country specific requirements, the MOH may issue a letter approving the shipment.